want to live in a city with its own arts district,

 Chattanooga’s 2021 rental market is fairly stable, although there are some troubling signs on the horizon.

-Generally the average rent in Chattanooga is holding steady, experiencing a 4.4% increase in the past six months.
+Generally the average rent in Chattanooga is holding steady, with a year-to-year change of about 7%.

-And, as of the latest Chattanooga apartment vacancy data, Chattanooga has a vacancy rate of 10.10.26%, which is much better than the national average.
+And, as of the latest Chattanooga apartment vacancy data, Chattanooga has a vacancy rate of 5.83%, which is just around the national average.

 While things are generally solid in the Chattanooga rental market, it can’t be overlooked that there’s a solid gap between the rent prices and average wages are increasing.